impressdesigns/impressdesigns.github.io/src/content/docs/guides/product-data.md

 title: Product data
 ---

+## Requested fields

+These are the fields that we need to be able to import your products into our systems.

 | Field       | Description                       | Required?                |
 | ----------- | --------------------------------- | ------------------------ |
 | Vendor ID   | Your SKU                          | Yes                      |